 1. Firstly, you must ensure that the leader or leader-to-be you work with is ready, willing and able to engage with the kind of work necessary.
 Are they open to truly learn?
-If you don’t have this then little will eventuate.
+If you don’t have this agreed, then little will eventuate despite your best efforts.

-3. Learn from your own experience.
-Yes, take courses, read and so on but make sure to reflect on your own experiences.
-Learn from them in order that you have direct experience to share and can also support your clients to reflect and learn from theirs.
+3. Draw from personal experience.
+Yes, take courses, read books and so on but make sure to reflect on your own experiences.
+Learning from these ensures that you have direct experience to draw from and to share.

 4. Trust that your client has innate capability and resourcefulness even if they’re not yet evident, developed or if they don’t yet believe they do.
 That’s where great coaching is vital.
 There will naturally be skills to be learned, acquired and practiced, all of which you can support, but don’t short circuit their creativity and resourcefulness by doing their thinking for them.
 That’s not coaching nor is it really helpful for anyone’s development.